-Your truck battery produces gas that can explode.
-It also contains acid that could burn or disfigure you.
+Lead acid batteries produce gas that can explode.
+They also contain acid that could burn or disfigure you.

 - Do not try to install, remove, charge or service your truck battery unless you are trained and authorized. - Never smoke or use an open flame around batteries. - Your company should provide an area where it is safe to work on batteries.
 Use that area for all battery work. - Use protective equipment such as gloves, eye shields, aprons etc.